Join the Conversation

 Pittsburgh had a similar ordinance that took effect in January 2016.
 Messages left for the public information officer for the Pittsburgh Police Department were not returned.

-Background: Kim Bracey, York City's mayor at the time, signed the ordinance into law in late July 2017, and it took effect 30 days later.
+Background: Kim Bracey, York City's mayor in 2017, signed the ordinance into law in late July that year, and it took effect 30 days later.

-The ordinance gives officers the option of issuing summary citations instead of arresting them for possessing or publicly using up to 30 grams of marijuana or 8 grams of hashish.
+The ordinance gives officers the option of issuing summary citations instead of arresting people for possessing or publicly using up to 30 grams of marijuana or 8 grams of hashish.

-A first offense for possession carries a $100 fine, a second offense will draw a $250 fine and a third offense will bring a $500 fine.
+A first offense for possession carries a $100 fine, a second offense draws a $250 fine and a third offense brings a $500 fine.

 The fines for using marijuana or hashish in public start at $150 for a first offense, with fines rising to $300 for a second offense and $600 for a third offense, according to the new regulation.